 Who’s out?

-First, we can dismiss any large fish and members of the cichlid family (and yes, that does include Angelfish and Discus).
+First, we can dismiss any large fish and members of the cichlid family (and yes, that does include angelfish and discus).
 Even dwarf cichlids are hunting machines and they will quickly clear up any shrimp they can find.
-Amano shrimp, Caridina multidentata, may survive, but they will certainly have sense to hide.
+Amano shrimp (Caridina multidentata) are a staple of planted aquariums and may survive.
+But they will certainly have a sense to hide.

 Who’s a maybe?